• Ebook

 The author on a backpacking trip staring over the water with a big red pack.

-If you love this recipe, check out these other healthy snacks:
+If you love this recipe, check out these other travel-friendly snacks:

-• A gluten and dairy free charcuterie board with grapes, crackers, meats, and other nibbles.
+• A gluten and dairy-free charcuterie board with fruits, olives, avocado, roasted red peppers, meats, and rice crackers.

 A tall storage jar filled with trail mix that includes peanuts, almonds, dried fruit, and chocolate chips.